KarolAltamirano/generator-react-web/README.md

 - Run: `yo react-web`

 ### Build
-- Run: `npm start` to start dev server and watch for file changes
+- Run: `yarn run start` to start dev server and watch for file changes
-- Run: `npm run build` to build for production
+- Run: `yarn run build` to build for production
 - For more information about the boilerplate, see its [README.md](https://github.com/KarolAltamirano/generator-react-web/blob/master/app/templates/README.md)